maxwellsarpong/HOTEL-PREDICT/README.txt

 ----Overview of the DATASET------

-This file contains a dataset in csv called downloaded from the kaggle.com competition.
+This file contains a dataset in csv called hotel_bookings downloaded from the kaggle.com competition.
 The task involved in this competition was to predict the whether or not bookings to a room was either cancelled or not.